jlengstorf/lengstorf.com/content/drafts/labels.md

 ### The most dangerous place to live is in an echo chamber.

-Labels create closed communities, and those communities become breeding grounds for extremism.
+**Labels create closed communities, and those communities become breeding grounds for extremism.**

-Even on an ostensibly open platform like social media, people are able to create walled gardens of _only_ the people who match their labels, and as a result we see misinformation and hate somehow spreading _faster_, despite the fact that there's more access to facts than ever before.
+Even on an ostensibly open platform like social media, people are able to create curated lists of _only_ the people who match their labels, and as a result we've seen [misinformation and hate spread _faster_](http://www.cnn.com/2017/01/22/health/facebook-study-narrow-minded-trnd/), despite unprecedented access to facts and varied opinions.

-Finding our "tribe" (_read: fellow label adherents_) online gives us the illusion of control, but really it's an Orwellian form of mob justice.
-The label stands in for your conscience, substituting its own ends for your moral compass.
+**Finding our "tribe" (_read: fellow label adherents_) online gives us the illusion of control, but really it's an Orwellian form of mob justice.
+The label stands in for your conscience, substituting its own ends for your moral compass.**

 When I was in my emo phase, I didn't respond to new situations by asking, "How do I want to respond to this?"
 Instead, I asked, "[What's the emo way to handle this?]({{< ref "no-one-is-coming-to-save-you.md" >}})"

 In my case it was silly, but this line of reasoning becomes fucking terrifying when the labels belong to extremist groups (see also: the "God Hates Fags" sect of Christian terrorists).

-## The Difference Between Doing a Thing and Letting a Thing Define You
+## The Difference Between Doing a Thing and Being a Thing

 At this point it's probably safe to say I've offended CrossFitters, conservatives, Christians, digital nomads, the startup crowd, and several other groups.

 But if I've offended you (and you didn't close this tab in anger already), allow me to make an important distinction in this argument.

-**There is a _huge_ difference between "doing a thing" and "letting a thing define you".**
+**There is a _huge_ difference between "doing a thing" and "being a thing".**

 There are people who go to a CrossFit gym.
 And then there are _CrossFitters_.

-There are vegans.
+There are people who don't consume meat or animal products.
 And then there are _Vegans_.

 There are people who travel often and work remotely.
 And then there are _Digital Nomads_.